graydon/ivy-notes/markdown/module instantiation.md

 [[module|Modules]] can be instantiated into [[object|objects]], similar to the way template classes in programming languages can be instantiated.

-(Module instantiation should not be confused with the [[instantiation|many other concepts named "instantiation"]] in IVy).
+(Module instantiation should not be confused with the [[instantiation|many other concepts named "instantiation"]] in Ivy).

 Instantiating a [[module]] creates a separate copy of the [[declaration|declarations]] of the module with any supplied arguments substituted for the module's parameters.